Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

    blade is replaced.
 Their entries must be deleted from the HSM Ethernet interfaces table and be rediscovered.
 The BMC NIC MAC addresses for liquid-cooled blades are assigned algorithmically and should not be deleted from the HSM.

-   1. Delete the Node NIC MAC addresses from the HSM Ethernet interfaces table.
+   1. **For each** node delete the node's NIC MAC addresses from the HSM Ethernet interfaces table.

-      Query HSM to determine the Node NIC MAC addresses associated with the blade in cabinet 1000, chassis 3, slot 0, node card 0, node 0.
+      Query HSM to determine the node's NIC MAC addresses associated with the blade in cabinet 1000, chassis 3, slot 0, node card 0, node 0.

       ```bash
       ncn-mw# cray hsm inventory ethernetInterfaces list --component-id x1000c3s0b0n0 --format json